polm/posuto/README.md

 The original CSV files are managed in source control here but are not distributed as part of the pip package.
-Instead, the CSV is converted to JSON, which is then gzipped and included in the package distribution.
+Instead, the CSV is converted to JSON, which is then put into an sqlite db and included in the package distribution.
 That means most of the complexity in code in this package is actually in the build and not at runtime.

 The postal code data has many irregularities and strange parts.
 This explains how they're dealt with.